mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Created time-based access policy"
    ```

-   > **Note**: Time-based conditions use UTC format.
+   > **Note**: Time-based conditions use UTC format and compare against the request time.
 Consider your organization's global presence when setting time restrictions.
 Learn more about [date and time condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-date) in the AWS documentation.

    The policy is now created and ready to be attached to IAM principals.
-This temporal access control foundation provides automated enforcement of business hours restrictions without requiring manual intervention or additional monitoring systems.
+This temporal access control foundation provides automated enforcement of business hours restrictions without requiring manual intervention or additional monitoring systems, significantly reducing the attack surface during off-hours.

 2. **Create IP-Based Access Control Policy**:

    Network-based access controls provide an additional security layer by restricting API calls to trusted IP ranges.
-This is particularly important for administrative operations and sensitive data access.
+This is particularly important for administrative operations and sensitive data access, implementing defense-in-depth security principles.

    ```bash
    # Create policy allowing access only from specific IP ranges